-Since chords arise from the superposing of different and autonomous melodic layers, a very general principle of harmony is to maintain the relative independence of the parts.
+Since chords arise from the superposing of different and autonomous melodic layers, a very general principle of the harmony is to maintain the relative independence of the parts.
 That is, the voices should differentiate their relative motions.
-Not all the voices should move upward or downward at the same time: at least one part has to differentiate its proceeding toward the next chord, that is, if three of four parts go up, the remaining part should go down, or be stationary, and vice-versa.
-To be specific, it is possible to distinguish four types of collective motion: contrary motion, oblique motion, similar motion and parallel motion (see the figure 10.4).
-The autonomy of the parts is obtained by avoiding a frequent use of parallel motion; in particular, contrary motion of the upper voices to the bass usually produces good results.
+It is possible to distinguish four types of collective motion: contrary motion, oblique motion, similar motion and parallel motion (see figure 10.4).
+The autonomy of the parts is obtained by avoiding a frequent use of parallel motion (in particular, no more than two parts can go parallel).
+Contrary motion of the upper voices to the bass produces good results.

-To be specific, whereas the parallel motion between two voices can be successfully adopted if the distance between the two voices is a third or a sixth, the parallel motion between the other consonant intervals, the octave, the fifth and also (to a lesser extent) the fourth, is generally to be avoided unless a big amount of instruments/voices are present (e.g., a whole orchestra).
-In the case of the octaves and the fifths, the parallel movement is respectively called parallel octaves and parallel fifths.
+To be specific, the parallel motion in octave, fifth and also (to a lesser extent) the fourth is to be avoided unless a big amount of parts are present.
+In the case of the octaves and the fifths, the parallel movement is respectively called parallel octaves and parallel fifths (shown in figure 10.5): in the four-part writing it always sounds harsh.
+On the contrary, parallel thirds and sixth are regularly used in the music of the common practice.